stakater/finops-docs/content/guides/subscribe-to-offering.md

 Reason: ActivationSucceeded
 ```

 If the Subscription has not yet activated, the reason will indicate what is blocking it.
-Common reasons are `OfferingNotFound`, `OfferingNotReady`, and `TargetNotFound`.
+Common reasons are `OfferingNotFound` and `OfferingNotReady`.

 ## Troubleshooting